gethiox/HIDI/README.md

   `sudo -u your_username -g input ./HIDI`
   Try to avoid running untrusted software directly with root privilege

+Have fun!

+## Development

+### Building

+Make sure you have `go >= 1.18` installed
+Just run `go run build.go`
+By default, it will build all defined platforms, to select specific one see `go run build.go -h` for usage

+### Wishlist

+Features that are possible to achieve.
+With enough interest and support I may be motivated to implement these.

+Small features:

+- Utilize relative mouse input
+- configurable modifier key/keys for expanded mapping (key sequence like `modifier+KEY_A`)
+- localhost mode for Linux users without requirement of separate machine (with jack and alsa midi support)
+- default device state in specific device configuration (octave, semitone, channel, mapping)

+Bigger features:

+- Network MIDI (no specific solution on my radar yet)
+- Bluetooth MIDI device (either platforms with integrated bluetooth or USB dongle)
+- Arpeggiator and note latch MIDI effects, MIDI clock sync
+- Fully featured DAW control plugins
+- **MIDI sequencer**
+- [OpenRGB](https://openrgb.org/) support - most useful for DAW control and MIDI sequencer, could light on specific midi mappings on generic midi keyboards as well
+  (for supported devices in [keyboards](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/Supported-Devices#keyboards) section)

+Do you like some specific idea listed above?
+Have you some improvement/feature idea not listed here?
+Feel free to leave your wishes in `Discussions` section!

 # Contribution

 Any kind of help is highly appreciated!

 ### Features